-A motion to recommend that the Board of Directors adopt the resolutions set forth in Exhibits A and B hereto was then made, seconded and unanimously approved.
+A motion to recommend that the Board of Directors adopt the resolution set forth in Exhibit B hereto was then made, seconded and unanimously approved.

-3. Miscellaneous
+4. Miscellaneous

 The Committee determined that there was no need for separate sessions between the Committee and management and the Committee and the auditors.